 Dr. Boston Inaugurated as Second APUS President

-Wallace E. Boston, Ph.D., succeeds APUS founder James P. Etter as president.
+Wallace E. Boston, Ed.D., succeeds APUS founder James P. Etter as president.

 APUS Headquarters Relocates to Charles Town, WV

 APUS headquarters moved from Manassas, VA, to Charles Town, WV, becoming an agent for growth and revitalization for the Charles Town community.

 American Public University System Established